ashfurrow/blog/source/blog/2012-05-24-cleverness.markdown

 So what sparked this appreciation?
 Certainly, a lot of credit for refining that appreciation should go out to the talented designers I've met in Toronto.
 But I don't think that was the spark.

-Tonight, I realized what it was.<!--more-->
+Tonight, I realized what it was.

 Portal.